International Union for the Conservation of Nature: World Conservation Congress

 Kevin Esvelt, of the Massachusetts Institute of Technology’s Media Lab, presented his laboratory research on self-limited gene drives, which he hopes to eventually employ with New England white-footed mice to spread a rare, but native, gene throughout the population, which will reduce transmission of Lyme disease.
 Esvelt heads the Media Lab’s Sculpting Evolution group, which invents new ways to study and influence the evolution of ecosystems.
 The group carefully and openly develops and tests its methods, focusing on addressing difficult ecological problems for the benefit of humanity and the natural world.

 Revive & Restore is the leading wildlife conservation organization promoting the incorporation of biotechnologies into standard conservation practice.
-Our goal is to revive ecosystems and restore biodiversity for millenia to come.
+Our vision is to revive biodiversity and restore ecosystems for millennia to come.

 Together, we can change the future of conservation.